Reader Case Study: More Frugal Than The Frugalwoods

 - Track your expenses religiously.
 Know exactly what you’re spending every month.
 If you’re not tracking your spending, you can sign-up for the free service Personal Capital, which is what I use and recommend for expense tracking (affiliate link).

 - Holly and George are already doing this.
 Hooray!
+If you’d like to know more about how Personal Capital works, check out my full review.

 - Pay off high interest debt.
 List all of your debts in a spreadsheet and sort by interest rate.
 Prioritize paying them off in order of highest interest rate first.